John-Abbott-College/6A6-Notes/labs/lab1.md

 - Rename your event handlers so that they follow the standard ***Btn_ButtonName_Clicked***

+- Remove the unused code in the code behind

-#### App Navigation
+## App Navigation

-- The app consists of three main pages:
-  - Profile Page
-  - Post Page
-  - Comment Page

 - We will use the basic stack navigation we have used so far in this course

-> Create a folder called Views.
+- Create a folder called Views.
 Add newly created pages in this folder.

+- Add three new `ContentPage.xaml` with the following names:

+  - `ProfilePage.xaml`
+  - `PostPage.xaml`
+  - `CommentPage.xaml`

+- Use the event handlers created in the `MainPage.xaml.cs` to push a new instance of each page as done in Lab0.

 ## Modify the Profile Page

-- Warning!
-Make sure to use .NET 7 because Microsoft

 - Download the following [sample](../files/Lab1_sample_images.zip) images and place them into your  `Resources > Images` folder

+  > Note: Place all the images at the root of the `Images` folder, if you wish to keep them organized in subfolders, you must add each subfolder content to app embedded resources

 - Modify the default `ProfilePage.xaml` to include the following: